guptaachin/SoccerIntelligence/README.md

 This part will cover crawler (Python Scrapy) and Wrapper (Python BeautifulSoup)

 ### Information Extraction
-This part will include Name Entity Recognition (NER) and relation extraction
+This part will include Named Entity Recognition (Python CRFsuite) and relation extraction

 ### Ontology-Based Semantic Modeling
 This part will include ontologies we use, and how to map the data to the ontologies using Karma.